 The guidance is also relevant to trustees of live schemes, as it’s good practice to ensure a scheme is well administered whilst ongoing, regardless of whether winding up is being considered.

 Our free e-learning programme, the Trustee toolkit, includes four additional learnig modules to help trustees who are in the process of winding up a DB or DC scheme.
-The Pension Protection Fund (PPF) also publish the Trustee good practice guide.
+The Pension Protection Fund (PPF) also publishes the the Trustee good practice guide.

 On this page...